AanshDevpura/PassAndPlayPoker/README.md

 ### Explanation

-The flask backend manages game instances and people through a mongoDB database.
+The flask backend manages games and people through a mongoDB database.
 It also handles many poker specific functions.
 The frontend was written in react and makes the game intuitive to play.